-In short, beeswax can reinforce the skin’s natural barrier and offer additional protection from the environment.
+In short, using beeswax can forms a protective barrier on the skin's surface, protecting your skin from environmental irritants and harsh weather.
 This also makes beeswax an efficient covering material for the already present water molecules within your skin and on top of it.
 That helps our skin retain its moisture and protect it from drying up.
 However, this protective layer of beeswax over the skin is particularly good for preventing acne, since it doesn’t clog up our pores.

 In short, these are some of the main benefits of beeswax:

 But that’s not all - in fact, it’s far from everything.
 Beeswax offers a ton of additional benefits.
 So let’s take a better look at the benefits of beeswax for skin.